The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 Minimal Tattoos

-Small symbols, clean shapes, or short phrases that carry personal meaning.
+Small symbols, clean shapes, or short phrases carry personal meaning.
 These tattoos pair well with Fine Line and Brooklyn’s minimal-fashion culture.

 Micro Realism